dirakx1/khan/README.md

 # Khan
 * Distributed AI for IOT applications
-* your finetunned data plataforms form ondevice AI models.
+* Your finetunned data plataform for ondevice AI models.

 ## Caracteristics
 * Each IOT node has its own LLM, with minimal computation (Low resource LLModels).